alexpovel/latex-cookbook/README.md

 After retrieving a built PDF, it might get lost in the nether.
 That is, the downloader loses track of what commit it belongs to, or even what release.
 This is circumvented by injecting the git SHA into the PDF metadata.
+This allows you to freely hand out PDFs to people, for example for proof-reading or to editors of journals.
+You will be able to associate and pinpoint their remarks to a specific, reproducible version of the document.
+Note though that such a revision process is (much, much) better done using Pull Requests, provided the other party uses git and GitLab.

-In git, every object is uniquely identified by its hash ([SHA256](https://stackoverflow.com/a/28792805/11477374)):
+To identify versions in git, every object is uniquely identified by its hash ([SHA256](https://stackoverflow.com/a/28792805/11477374)):

 ```text